guettli/frow--fragments-over-the-wire/README.md

 * Developers don't need to know everything.
 Some can focus on the backend, some can focus on the frontend.
 * The same API could be used for several purposes: Once by the frontned in the browser, once for intergrating a third party application.
-* With ServiceWorkers and IndexedDB you can write web applications which work even if the network connection is down.
-Example: You can create a blog post while being offline.
-It gets uploaded as soon as you are online again.
 * With tools like react-native you can create native apps for mobile devices.
 * ...